google/WebFundamentals/src/_langs/en/updates/2015-03-12-push-notifications-on-the-open-web.markdown

 </button>
 {% endhighlight %}

-With this initial state, we can perform the checks outlined above in the **initialiseState()** method, i.e. after our service worker is registered.
+With this initial state, we can perform the checks outlined above in an **initialiseState()** method, i.e. after our service worker is registered.

 {% highlight javascript %}